Silvermere: Golf course

 The estate is now a golf club with associated leisure facilities.
 The course opened in 1976 and is of par 71 difficulty.
 The 17th and 18th holes include shots across the lake and the green for the 18th hole is a small island.
+The Inn on the Lake is Silvermere's bar and bistro and holds events such as conferences and weddings throughout the year.